Induced Lactation for Trans and Intersex Women

 (Note: Steps 1, 2, and 3 come from The Three Step Framework for Inducing LactationTM.)

-Spironolactone is often part of gender affirming care for transwomen who have not undergone orchiectomy.
-Case studies do not indicate decreasing spironolactone dosage necessary for lactation induction.1,2,3.4.5,6,7,8,9
+Spironolactone is often part of gender affirming care for trans women who have not undergone orchiectomy.
+Case studies do not indicate decreasing spironolactone dosing is necessary for lactation induction.1,2,3.4.5,6,7,8,9

-When it comes to herbs, there are customized approaches that can further support the process for trans and intersex parents.12 It's all about finding what works best for your specific needs.
+When it comes to herbs, there are customized approaches that can further support the process for trans and intersex parents.12 It's all about working with your IBCLC experienced with lactogenic herbs to determine what works best for your specific needs.

 What can parents without producing ovaries expect when inducing lactation?